 82) What is intelligent calc?
 Why should I care?

 When you perform a full database calculation, Essbase marks which blocks have been calculated.
 If you then load a subset of data, you can calculate only the changed data blocks and their ancestors.
 This selective calculation process is intelligent calculation.

-By default, intelligent calculation is turned on.
+By default, the intelligent calculation is turned on.
 You can change the default setting in the essbase.cfg file or on a script-by-script basis with the SETUPDATECALC OFF command.

-Clean Blocks—Blocks that don’t require calculation
+Clean Blocks—Blocks that don’t require the calculation

 Dirty Blocks — Blocks that require calculation.

-BSO load process is quite complex process.
+BSO load process is quite a complex process.
 Following action items can speed the data load in BSO

 a) Positioning Data in the Same Order as the Outline

 d) Grouping Sparse Member Combinations